 1851 - 1860

 This church was built by a union congregation that split from Jerusalem Church.
 It was constructed on Dock Street across from the Broadway Bridge.
 Saint Paul's Church was in existence less than ten years.
 Both congregations dissolved when a disagreement arose over the $2,000 debt that remained on the building.
-The property was eventually purchased by Saint Ambrose Roman Catholic Church and became apartments in the late 1980's.
+The property was eventually purchased by Saint Ambrose Roman Catholic Church and later became apartments.

 The first place of worship for Saint John's Congregation was a room in the dwelling of Henry Voute, located at the northeast corner of Main & Dock Streets.
 Here, on January 26, 1862, the organizers of Saint John's Church met for the first worship service under the leadership of Rev. Dr. Henry Harbaugh, Pastor of Saint John's, Lebanon and Rev. David Wolff, first Pastor of Saint John's Church.
 In 1928, the building was raised and replaced with two large stone homes, currently the Stone House Bed & Breakfast.